mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 {% include image.html file="do-not-disturb.jpg" alt="Do Not Disturb settings in Android" max_width="350px" class="img-border" img_link=true fig_caption="I permanently set my phone to Do Not Disturb." %}

 I discovered this solution by mistake.
-I initially downloaded an app that claimed to enable Do Not Disturb when I turned the phone facedown.
-The app didn't work and instead just always put my phone into Do Not Disturb.
+I initially downloaded an app that claimed to toggle Do Not Disturb based on whether my phone was facing up or down.
+The app didn't work and it instead always put my phone into Do Not Disturb.
 Then, I realized that was actually better.
 If I wanted to check my texts, I just checked my texts.

 There's lots of things that I'd like to do on my phone without getting dragged into some app.
 I often look at my phone just to check the time, but if I see that I have new texts, it tempts me to check them.
-With Do Not Disturb, I just don't see anything until I decide to check.
+With Do Not Disturb, I just don't see anything until I open the app I'm interested in.

 ### Replace texts with phone calls

 Unfortunately, there's no equivalent of Inbox When Ready for text messages.
 As soon as you open your texting app, you see all texts from all of your contacts.
-I've never seen any apps or tools that allow you to limit what you see.
+I've never seen any apps or tools that allow you to limit when incoming texts become visible.

 My solution has been to text less.
 As much as possible, I try to move text conversations to phone calls.
 Catching up with a friend who lives far away is way easier with a phone call than sending 100 texts.
-And arranging logistics to meet a friend is way easier over the phone.
+And a phone call is the far more efficient way to arrange logistics of things like meeting for lunch.

 There was an adjustment period at first because people were used to me providing prompt responses over text.
 But people figure it out.
-When you don't respond for hours, they realize that you're no longer a good texter, so they shouldn't rely on texting to get your immediate attention.
+When you don't respond for hours, people realize that you're no longer a good texter, so they shouldn't rely on texting to get your immediate attention.
 By now, my friends and family know to call me if there's anything that requires my immediate attention.
-And some people have anxiety about talking on the phone, but they also can see the benefits once they try it.

 ## Replace online communities with real-life meetups